Fliplet/fliplet-cli/docs/API/fliplet-media.md

 Please note that using the above requires the `fliplet-media` dependency on the app's screen to be available.

-If you're using Handlebars to print out your URLs, you might want to create your own Handlebars helper in your screen custom code as follows:
+If you're using Handlebars to print out your URLs, you can use the `auth` helper or simply create your own one:

 ```js
 Handlebars.registerHelper('addAuthentication', function(str) {